DevHackerGamer/sports-live/docs/src/content/docs/guides/git.md

 There is currently **no pull request (PR) review process** in place — developers merge directly when their work is finished.

+## Pull Request (PR) Review Process (Planned / Implemented)

+To improve code quality and team collaboration, we plan to implement a **Pull Request (PR) review process**.
+This process ensures that every change merged into `main` is reviewed and approved by at least one other developer.

+### Workflow:

+1. **Feature Development**
+   - Each developer works on their own feature branch (e.g., `feature/live-search`).
+   - Commits follow the semantic commit conventions: `feat:`, `fix:`, `docs:`, etc.

+2. **Create Pull Request**
+   - Once the feature is complete and tested locally, the developer creates a **pull request** targeting `main` (or `develop`, if used).
+   - The PR includes:
+     - A clear title describing the feature or fix
+     - A description of what was done
+     - References to related issues (if any)

+3. **Code Review**
+   - Another team member reviews the PR, checking:
+     - Correct functionality
+     - Code readability and consistency
+     - Documentation and comments
+     - Compliance with project standards
+   - Reviewers can request changes or approve the PR

+4. **Merge PR**
+   - Once approved, the PR is merged into `main`.
+   - Conflicts are resolved before merging.
+   - Optionally, the branch is deleted after merging to keep the repository clean.

+**Benefits of PR Review Process:**

+- Ensures **code quality and consistency** across the project
+- Provides **peer feedback** and knowledge sharing
+- Reduces the risk of **breaking features in `main`**
+- Creates a clear history of **who approved what**

 ## Merging to Main

 Before merging into `main`, developers should: